 When recurring payments are enabled, a merchant can use this token in the future.
-For this, a merchant passes the token along with the authorisation call every time a shopper should be charged for a subscription or initiates a card-on-file payment.
+For this, a merchant passes the token along with the authorisation call every time a shopper should be charged for a subscription, initiates a card-on-file payment, or initiates an unscheduled card-on-file payment.

 Stored card details become outdated over time as cards expire or are cancelled.
 To minimize this disruption, use Adyen Account Updater to ensure that you have the most up-to-date card information, enabling you to provide continuous subscription services.

 When a shopper cancels the purchase of a product or service, after they have paid.
 When the merchant makes the refund, the funds are sent back from the acquirer to the issuer.
 If an authorised payment hasn't been captured yet, a merchant can cancel the payment; in other cases a refund is possible.

 Refunds are also referred to as a modification, since they modify the state of an authorised payment request.

 A set of services and techniques to analyze and assign a risk score to each payment transaction.
 Filtering high-risk transactions allows merchants to minimize the number of fraudulent payments and therefore maximize the revenue.
 Performing accurate risk management is extremely complex, and involves big data analysis.

 Adyen introduced its own risk management system (RevenueProtect), which, thanks to its core features of ShopperDNA, allows merchants to identify and block fraudsters, while reducing friction for legitimate shoppers.

 The fee amount is determined by the corresponding card scheme, in addition to the Interchange fee.